rhomel/golox/README.md

   delegate to the proper struct type.
 The consequence is that after running the AST generator, any new AST node type must be added to all type switches.
-If you forget to do so, when the new node is encountered, the switch default case will trigger and typically stop with an 'unsupported <ast node type>' error.
+If you forget to do so, when the new node is encountered, the switch default case will trigger and typically stop with an 'unsupported *ast node type*' panic.

 ## Commands